kalidorob/fictional-octo-guacamole/perms.md

 ## Gerald

-In in one network: Toompark, Capehay
+In in two networks: Toompark, Capehay

 Has a public profile.